Google Cloud Storage data source

 2. Select Google Cloud Storage.

-3. Select the desired Google Storage connection to read from (or create a new one).
+3. Select the desired Google Storage connection to read from (or).

 4. (Optional) Enter in the path to the data folder in the Google Cloud Storage bucket.
 If this is not specified, the data is assumed to be in the top-level of the hierarchy.